Isabello/lisk-tools/README.md

 please ensure you have authenticated for sudo at this point as the script directly relies on it not prompting for password

+to ban execute

 bash banNodes.sh

+to unban

+execute bash unbanNodes.sh